mattelisi/lyapunov/README.md

 This kind of equation arise in the context of Kalman Filter, and specifically to initialize the variance of the states in the linear filter.

 The package provides a single command `dlyap`.
-The simple code below describe the interface, which is similar to Matlab's.
+The simple code below describes the interface, which is similar to Matlab's.

 ```r
 M <- c(135.2810,    7.8288,   14.0392,    7.2220,